Our free membership, business.com+, takes the pain out of choosing new business services.

 Open row

-Though our personal and business lives may overlap, most of us are diligent about keeping them separate.
-However, what you do in your free time can affect how you perform at work.
+While our personal and business lives may overlap, most of us are diligent about keeping them separate.
+However, what you do in your free time can significantly affect how you perform at work, including your productivity levels.
 This includes eating healthy, exercising and getting plenty of sleep.
-But did you know that your sex life can impact your career as well?
-Learn about the business benefits of having sex.
+But did you know that your sex life can impact your productivity as well?

-The act of sex releases hormones that reduce stress — improving mental and emotional stability.
+The act of sex releases hormones that reduce stress, improving mental and emotional stability.
 According to Lynn Brown Rosenberg, author of My Sexual Awakening at 70, “If you’ve had great sex the night before, the next day you’re going to feel more powerful, energized, balanced and wanted in a deeply personal way.
 Engaging in sexual intimacy can make us feel right with the world.
 We are less stressed and more able to be productive.”

 2. It releases “feel-good” chemicals, such as endorphins and oxytocin, that reduce feelings of anxiety and stress.